Tolt River Channel Migration Zone study and map

 - Washington State Department of Ecology Channel Migration Assessment (external link)

 For more information about the Tolt CMZ study and map or channel migration mapping methods, please contact Jeanne Stypula, Managing Engineer, River and Floodplain Management Section, Water and Land Resources Division, Department of Natural Resources and Parks.

-For more information about King County’s existing land use regulations in channel migration zones, please contact Steve Bottheim, Department of Permitting and Environmental Review.
+For more information about King County’s existing land use regulations in channel migration zones, please contact Department of Local Services, Permitting Division.